Tips for July & August

 At the end of this month, or two weeks before harvest, trained fruit trees should be given their annual pruning to reduce leaf growth and encourage ripening of fruit.

-My course on Growing and Training Fruit in Small Spaces will take place when we are once more running courses.
+Come to my course on Growing and Training Fruit in Small Spaces this month.

 Tips for Late Summer / Early Autumn

 Start haunting the garden centres for reduced price plants.

 These bargains can often be rescued to flourish again with a little tlc.
 If the compost is dry, place the plant in its pot into a bucket of water and leave it until the bubbles stop rising.
 Remove from the bucket and allow to drain.
 Remove all the algae growing on the surface of the compost, gently tease out roots which are circling the plant to prevent it becoming root-bound, cut off any overlong roots and plant it into well prepared ground at the same level as in the pot.
 Cut off any dead, damaged or diseased stems or leaves.

 Sow sweet pea seeds now for an earlier display next summer.

 Leggy shrubs such as Lavatera, Buddleia and climbing roses can be reduced in height by about one-third to prevent root-rock in the winter.
 Apart from these plants, DO NOT PRUNE ANY SHRUBS!
 Autumn is the time for planting, not pruning.